 Welcome to the digital Story Dome!

 While we hope you will visit our exhibition and stop in the physical Story Dome to record your thoughts, we also offer the chance to engage digitally.
-You can watch virtual gallery tours of the exhibition before recording your story.
-See part 1 and part 2 of the virtual tours led by Curator of Art Amy Chaloupka.
+You can check out images on our website from the current exhibitions Seeds of Culture: The Portraits and Stories of Native American Women by Matika Wilbur or Jac Trautman: The Specter of the Young and Indigenous.
+Or you can watch part 1 and part 2 of our virtual tours of our past exhibition, Conversations Between Collections.

-After watching the tours, we invite you to record a short story, recite a poem, sing a song, or share your spoken words reflecting on one of the questions below.
-The Story Dome prompts are easy to follow and only takes 3 minutes or less to complete.
+After checking out our online images or watching the tours, we invite you to record a short story, recite a poem, sing a song, or share your spoken words reflecting on the question below.
+The Story Dome prompt is easy to follow and only takes 3 minutes or less to complete.
 For more info scroll down the page to our FAQs.

 Click the “Start Here” button to fill out the form and tell your story!